 Social worker, Haifa:

-I think it’s possible that the Arab women and girls were a little more resistant to the COVID regime, like, with the masks and distancing and all that. … Lately, in terms of the difficulties around COVID, it may be they ran into greater financial trouble.
-But also, because they came from a lower starting point.
+I think it’s possible that the Arab women and girls were a little more resistant to the COVID regime, like, with the masks and distancing and all that. … Lately, in terms of the difficulties around COVID, it may be [that] they ran into greater financial trouble, [especially] because they came from a lower starting point.

 b.
-Relationship with the community and the neighborhood
+Relationship with the Community and the Neighborhood

 The interviews elicited many descriptions of the connection between the Courtyards and their local neighborhoods and communities.